nein23/ClipboardManager/README.md

 Description
 --------------

-ClipboardManager is a lightweight productivity tool.
-It keeps track of your clipboard changes and remembers the last clipboard entries for you.
+ClipboardManager is a lightweight productivity tool that keeps track of your clipboard changes and remembers the last clipboard entries for you.
 Via the left-click context menu of the notify icon you can re-copy the last clipboard entries into the clipboard again.
-This can be very usefull in every environment where you rapidly copy and paste data.
-The settings and some other usefull things can be accessed vie the right-click context menu.
+This can be very useful in every environment where you rapidly copy and paste data.
+The settings and some other useful things can be accessed via the right-click context menu.

 Features
 --------------

-	- Remembers the last 1 to 20 clipboard entries
+	- Remembers up to 20 clipboard entries
 	- Re-copy entires to the clipboard by left-clicking them
 	- Show tooltips depending on the type of copied data
-	- Delete entries or clear the clipboard via rightclicking entries
+	- Delete entries or clear the clipboard via right-clicking entries
+	- Automatically remove remembered entries after a defined time
 	- Windows autostart

 Screenshots